jo3rn/ai1021/weeks/week-03.md

   which you find particularly successful or horrible in terms of design?

-    - Find a total of 4 examples (1 for each category and extreme), e.g. image, video, live walk through.
+    - (10 min) Find a total of 4 examples (1 for each category and extreme), e.g. image, video, live walk through.
 [Here's one to get you started](https://en.wikipedia.org/wiki/Juicero).
     - What properties make these examples successful or horrible?
-    - Present your findings to the rest of the class.
+    - (4 min) Present your findings to the rest of the class.

-- Show and describe your wireframes from the last week to the class.
+- (5 min) Show and describe your wireframes from the last week to the class.

 ## Checks for Understanding